RingoDev/stocks/README.md

 * [x] Install MySQL DB on local machine

 ```
-docker run --name=mysql1 -p 3306:3306 -d mysql/mysql-server
+docker run --name=mysql1 -d mysql/mysql-server
 docker logs mysql1 2>&1 | grep GENERATED
 docker exec -it mysql1 mysql -uroot -p
 ```
 In Mysql instance:
 create spring user
 ```
-mysql> create database db_example; -- Creates the new database
+mysql> create database db_stocks; -- Creates the new database
 mysql> create user 'springuser'@'%' identified by 'ThePassword'; -- Creates the user
-mysql> grant all on db_example.* to 'springuser'@'%'; -- Gives all privileges to the new user on the newly created database
+mysql> grant all on db_stocks.* to 'springuser'@'%'; -- Gives all privileges to the new user on the newly created database
 ```

 creating spring boot docker image